Keeping Children Safe in Education - SEPTEMBER 2024

 It is also important to note the following: The phrase "provide a safe space" has been updated to "create a culture" where young people feel comfortable sharing their concerns with staff.
 Additionally, the reference to Relationships and Sex Education (RSE) and health education guidance has been removed from this section.

-There are no substantive changes in Part 3 - Safer recruitment & Part 4 - Safeguarding concerns or allegations made about staff, including supply teachers, volunteers and contractors
+There are no substantive changes in Part 4 - Safeguarding concerns or allegations made about staff, including supply teachers, volunteers and contractors

 Part Five - Child-on-child sexual violence and sexual harassment